-As a result, in order to optimise the potential impact of engagement, SYQUANT participates in collaborative initiatives involving a number of asset managers and owners.
-Such cooperation, linking with fellow concerned stakeholders, increases the possibility of having a constructive dialogue with target companies, allowing for thorough discussions of identified ESG issues and efficient identification of best practices to follow.
-Active cooperation among shareholders on one particular topic may, in some cases, lead to a greater ability for investors to be heard by investees and to influence their ESG practices.
+As a result, in order to optimise the potential impact of engagement, we participate in collaborative initiatives involving a large number of asset managers and owners.
+Such cooperation, linking with fellow concerned stakeholders, increases the possibility of having a constructive dialogue with target companies, allowing for thorough discussions regarding ESG issues and an efficient identification of best practices to follow.
+Active cooperation among shareholders on one particular topic may often lead to a greater ability for investors to be heard by investees and to influence their ESG practices.